RasaHQ/rasa/docs/user-guide/building-assistants.rst

 .. note::
-    Here's a minimal checklist of what we covered in this section on handling unexpected user input:
+    Here's a minimal checklist of  of files we modified to handle unexpected user input:

       - ``actions.py``:
           - define ``action_greet``